shikhar2402/Titanic-ML-from-Disaster/README.md

 ### Kaggle-titanic
 This is a tutorial in an IPython Notebook for the Kaggle competition, Titanic Machine Learning From Disaster.
 The goal of this repository is to provide an example of a competitive analysis for those interested in getting into the field of data analytics or using python for Kaggle's Data Science competitions .
+This notebook has been implemented in kaggle notebook.
+You can watch this notebook on https://www.kaggle.com/shikhar721/titanic-ml-from-disaster

 #### Dependencies:
 * [NumPy](http://www.numpy.org/)